Why are more and more organisations getting their environmental data audited?

-Whilst the Mandatory Greenhouse Gas regulation in 2013 went some way to enhancing engagement on non-financial issues with top management, the latest changes to the reporting landscape feel like a more emphatic game changer.
-We are already seeing in-house sustainability teams gain heightened profile for their work and establish firmer communication channels with top management ensue of the newest industry developments.
-We have also seen extra attention paid to 2017 environmental disclosures by those working in legal and risk departments; with more questions being asked about the validity and verifiability of environmental data by these gatekeepers to the annual report and accounts content.
+Whilst the Mandatory Greenhouse Gas regulation in 2013 went some way to enhancing engagement on non-financial issues with top management, the latest changes to the reporting landscape such as the adoption of Streamlined Energy and Carbon Reporting (SECR) legislation in the UK, feel like a more emphatic game changer.
+We are already seeing in-house sustainability teams gain a heightened profile for their work and establish firmer communication channels with top management ensue of the newest industry developments.
+We have also seen extra attention paid to 2018 environmental disclosures by those working in legal and risk departments; with more questions being asked about the validity and verifiability of environmental data by these gatekeepers to the annual report and accounts content.

-CDP analytics show that that third-party verification of scope 1 emissions increased to 64% (+7%) and scope 2 to 53% (+11%) in 2017 disclosures from the UK registered organisations.
-At Carbon Smart, we are forecasting that, whilst neither the TCFD nor the transposition of the EU NFR regulation in the UK mandates third-party assurance of non-financial data (although they both recommended it), demand for verification will increase over the course of the coming years.
+CDP analytics of European companies show that on average >70% of respondents achieved independent verification of any percentage of Scope 1 and 2 emissions data, with the proportion falling to 56% for Scope 3 emissions.
+At Carbon Smart, we are forecasting that, whilst neither the TCFD, SECR nor the transposition of the EU NFR regulation in the UK mandates third-party assurance of non-financial data (although they all recommended it), demand for verification will increase over the course of the coming years.

-So what is stopping so many organisations from having their sustainability data audited with similar rigour to financial data?
-In our view the benefits of external verification are clear, and with the right verification approach clients should be using verification to their strategic advantage; rather than it being an annual burden.
+Therefore, what is stopping so many organisations from having their sustainability data audited with similar rigour to financial data?
+In our view, the benefits of external verification are clear and with the right approach, clients can use verification to their strategic advantage; rather than it being an annual burden.

 Principal benefits of third-party verification for organisations